 Beyond Good and Evil is a smart game - it is good at creating illusions, good at holding hands in such a way that we don't feel offended.
 It knows when to change gears, and it has a great sense of tact and tempo.
 There is a lot of attention to the player here - as little frustration and as much fun as possible is obviously the goal.
-Like Anachronox, the game smiles to the player, it tries to entertain him as much as it can.
-All this is done in a very discreet manner, with minimal pomp, and in a fairly natural way.
+The game smiles at the player, it tries to entertain him as much as it can.
+All this is done with minimal pomp, and (at least in the beginning) in a fairly natural way.
 That's why the gameplay rarely gets boring - like a snake, it drops its skin and wears another; it is like an entertainer with several masks, a musician who plays different instruments and improvises on different tunes.

-The most interesting aspect of the puzzles (and also of the fights) is that often they can be solved only with the help of your teammates.
+The most interesting aspect of the gameplay is cooperation with your teammates.
 Those are the all-around mechanic Pey'j, Jade's "uncle" and a representative of the species sus sapiens, and a super-cool military-trained agent Double H. Both can open heavy grates (Pey'j by using pliers, Double H by wearing a helmet and breaking them down with his head), press buttons that Jade can't access, and perform other useful actions.
 Both guys are also quite helpful and even indispensable in fights.
 Particularly dynamic are boss battles, which are a combination of simple melee fighting, gyrodisc throwing, Super Actions, and special strategies unique to each boss.
 Both your companions also have their own health meters, inventory, and AI in combat.
 You can issue commands to them by pressing the triangle button, and manage their inventory by giving them healing items.

 The various locations of the game are accessed by vehicles: hovercraft and space ship (late in the game).
 You glide over water and dock in order to access the city or another location.
 At a certain point you receive a jump upgrade, which allows your hovercraft to jump over obstacles.
 Sometimes you must navigate your hovercraft on a road with gaps and avoid enemy fire at the same time.
 There are a few "hovercraft dungeon" areas where you interact with objects by shooting or pushing them.
 There is also hovercraft fighting in the game - at your disposal are rapid fire and a cannon that causes massive damage.
 Your space ship can obviously fly, but it is equipped the same way as the hovercraft, and also participates in battles.
-As if all this weren't enough, the game is full of various minigames, the most noticeable of which is hovercraft racing.
+There are also a few minigames to spice things up.